Here are a few example tasks:

 - Test layout & behavior.
 Are you changing the interaction model or layout of your revenue-generating pages?
 These changes should be tested – so you can understand whether the changes are capable of providing the lift necessary to confirm that you’ve fixed the usability issue at play.

-TryMyUI is the easiest way to run a usability test.
-Desktop tests are $35; mobile tests are $70.
-For larger agencies, monthly plans are available..
+Conversion Crimes is the easiest way to run a usability test.
 They handle recruitment and expectation-setting.
-You get a video back.
+You get a video back for each participant. along with a summary of how each question was answered..

-I strongly recommend TryMyUI for any applications that would skew “conventional” (e.g. not enterprise sales, not insanely niche positioning, etc) or any ecommerce sites with a broad B2C focus.
-TryMyUI doesn’t work so well for particularly wonky tasks, hellaciously focused recruitment strategies, aggressive market segmentation, or other such advanced-level techniques.
+I strongly recommend Conversion Crimes for any applications that would skew “conventional” (e.g. not enterprise sales, not insanely niche positioning, etc) or any ecommerce sites with a broad B2C focus.
+Conversion Crimes doesn’t work so well for particularly wonky tasks, hellaciously focused recruitment strategies, aggressive market segmentation, or other such advanced-level techniques.
 It’s good for surfacing the biggest and most important conversion killers on your site, though, and that’s absolutely valuable for pretty much any business.

 Are you a business with enough revenue-generating transactions to support A/B testing?
 Great.
-Sign up for TryMyUI and ask five people to sign up with a dummy credit card.
-If you ship fixes for the usability issues that uncovers, and you don’t make back TryMyUI's fees within a month, I will literally record a video of myself cooking and eating a red “MAKE AMERICA GREAT AGAIN!” trucker hat.
+Sign up for Conversion Crimes and ask five people to sign up with a dummy credit card.
+If you ship fixes for the usability issues that uncovers, and you don’t make back Conversion Crimes’ fees within a month, I will literally eat a hat.

 A case study